From Diffen

 - Medicated creams and ointments

-- containing coal tar, dithranol (anthralin), corticosteroids, vitamin D3 analogues (for example, calcipotriol), and retinoids are routinely used.
+- containing coal tar, dithranol (anthralin), corticosteroids, Vitamin D3 analogues (for example, calcipotriol), and retinoids are routinely used.

 - Phototherapy